thisdot/starter.dev/starters/serverless-apollo-contentful/README.md

 - Follow the prompts to select the `serverless-framework-apollo-contentful` starter kit and name your new project.
 - `cd` into your project directory and run `npm install`.
 - Docker is used to run Redis in the kit.
-Start up the docker container with:
+Start up the Docker container with:

 ```shell
 npm run infrastructure:start